Julian Green: U.S. men's team

 Green trained with the United States ahead of their match against Ukraine on March 5, 2014, and filed for a one-time switch to play for the country on March 18.

 Prior to his senior international appearance, Green played internationally for Germany and the United States at various youth levels due to having dual citizenship.

 Explaining his decision to play for the United States, Green said, "I was born in Florida and my father still lives there, so I have deep roots in the U.S. I'm very proud to be representing the United States."
-On March 24, FIFA approved Green's change of nationality, making him eligible to play in games for the United States.
+On March 24, FIFA approved Green's change of association, making him eligible to play in games for the United States.
 Two days later, he received his first call up for the senior national team for a friendly in April against Mexico, and made his debut in the second half of the 2–2 draw at the University of Phoenix Stadium.

 Green was selected as a part of the United States men's national team on May 12, 2014, to train for the 2014 FIFA World Cup in Brazil.
 He was named to the final 23-man squad on May 22.
 On July 1, Green became the youngest player in United States history to score in the World Cup, scoring with a volley in the 107th minute with his first touch of the ball, less than two minutes into his debut game against Belgium in the round of 16.
 With the goal, he became the youngest player to score at that World Cup.